R3GAL0/Portfolio-MERN/README.md

 ## Description

 A website to serve as my portfolio.
-It shows a number of the projects I have made, eith by myself or as part of a team.
+It shows a number of the projects I have made, either by myself or as part of a team.
 There are separate pages for an about me, contact, and resume.
 My resume is downloadable from the site.
 However the contact me doesn't work at the moment as I search for an smtp server.

 TBD:
+ - nav bar links disappear with smaller screen sizes
  - styling
  - redeploy defunct projects
  - add smtp server